 Excessive Evaporation of Tears

 Your tears may evaporate too quickly if you suffer from low-grade eyelid inflammation.
-Any inflammation of the eyelids can cause the Meibomian Glands to stop secreting their oily film.
+Any inflammation of the eyelids can cause the tiny tubular glands, the Meibomian Glands, to stop secreting their oily film.
 Without the oily layer being present, it is very likely that you will experience a rapid evaporation of tears and symptoms of Dry Eyes. (http://www.emedicine.com/OPH/topic115.htm)